pjsvis/simple-graph/dockets/loom-lang-dsl-docket/brief-01-project-scaffolding.md

 ## Acceptance Criteria

 - The `dist/` directory must exist and contain the compiled output.
-- The `npm run build` command must complete without errors.
+- The `bun run build` command must complete without errors.
 - The `package.json` and `tsconfig.json` files must be updated as specified.
 - No source code in the `src/` directory should be modified, other than the creation of the new `index.ts` file.